pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-2-dynasty-trust/chapter-6-subsidiary-trust-structures.md

    - Manage uncertainty
    - Provide flexibility

-**[Your Organization] Use**: Use rolling GRATs for business interests and real estate with varying growth rates.
+**OHU-PNR Use**: Use rolling GRATs for business interests and real estate with varying growth rates.

 #### Implementation